OISF/suricata/doc/userguide/rules/flow-keywords.rst

 This will count each occurrence and increment the var usernamecount and not generate an alert for each.

-Now say we want to generate an alert if there are more than five hits in the stream.
+Now say you want to generate an alert if there are more than five hits in the stream.

 ::